fleek-platform/chatbox-widget/README.md

 ### Debugging

-To enable debug mode, add `debug=true` to the script parameters:
+To enable debug mode in the standalone script, add `debug=true` to the script parameters:

 ```html
 <script